 And with the lockdown in March, the municipal school Vikram attended in Byculla too was closed.
 So 15-year-old Vikram began doing odd jobs.

 The family needed Rs.
 60-80 every day for kerosene to cook.
 They were struggling to pay rent for their tiny room in Kamathipura.
 They needed money for medicines, and to pay off older loans.
-Priya kept taking further loans from her customers or locals.
+Priya kept taking further loans from her clients or locals.
 Over some years, a loan from a moneylender, with interest, had spiralled to Rs.
 62,000.
 And she has only been able to repay half portions, if even that, of the Rs.
 6,000 monthly rent to the gharwali (landlady and brothel madam) for more than six months, plus has borrowed around Rs.
 7,000 from her.

 Her income from sex work depends on the number of days she works, and ranged from Rs.
 500 to Rs.
 1,000 a day before the lockdown.
 “It was never regular.
 If Riddhi came back from the hostel, or if I was sick, then I took leave,” says Priya.
 Besides, she often cannot work due to a persistent and painful abdominal illness.